 - 1. Participate in academic planning sessions with a success coach during the first 5 days of the term. - 2.
 Master at least one assessment by Day 21 of the term. - 3.
 Master at least one competency by Day 45 of the term. - 4.
-Engage in a learning activity each week. , +
+Engage in an Academically Related Activity (ARA) each week. \, +

 Students not participating in academic planning within 5 days of the start of the term will be automatically withdrawn.
-The refund policy can be found within the Refunds section of this catalog.
+The refund policy can be found within the Refunds (p.
+17) section of this catalog.